tamrinotte/ghostsurf/README.md

 __Mac Address Changer Button:__ Changes the mac address with a fake one

-__Name Servers Changer Button:__ Changes the nameservers with appropriate ones(localhost or privacy focuseds)
+__Name Servers Changer Button:__ Changes the nameservers with appropriate ones(localhost or privacy focused)

 __Log Shredder Button:__ Overwrites the log files